dreezey/collection_opnsense/docs/source/usage/4_develop.rst

     Fields that are parsed from API-responses and added to outbound API-calls.

+    If the API-response has fields/values inside a nested-dict - you currently have to handle them manually.
+In that case do not add the nested-field inside this config-attribute.
+To handle them manually add the :code:`_search_call` and :code:`_build_request` methods.
+Per example see: `webproxy_general <https://github.com/ansibleguy/collection_opnsense/blob/latest/plugins/module_utils/main/webproxy_general.py>`_.

 * :code:`FIELDS_CHANGE`

     The fields that should be checked for changes.